Ewwi/scoreboard/README.md

 ## Git Log

 To facilitate an easy review process, I have maintained a structured commit history with RED, GREEN, BLUE commits.
 This approach allows reviewers to track the progress of the work effectively, as opposed to squashing the commits.
+Under normal circumstances, I’d consolidate changes into one or two commits focused on the business logic, rather than detailing every step of the RED-GREEN-BLUE coding phases.
+This way, the git history remains concise and meaningful.